Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 ### [LunarPunk_Labs](lunapunklabs.org) - [University of the Third Horizon](h3uni.org)

-1. **Research question**: How do we increase relevance on internet to aid knowledge and understanding while effectively bridging the gap from research to implementation?
+1. **Research question**: How do we increase relevance on internet to aid the realisation of knowledge into understanding while effectively bridging the gap from research to implementation?

-2. **Research problem statement**: To keep up with the [worlds rising complexity](https://necsi.edu/complexity-rising-from-human-beings-to-human-civilization-a-complexity-profile) we must improve the efficiency of our representational capacities, consequentially feeding the capabilities of search and retrieval at the protocol level, thereby increasing relevance.
-There is a deep need for functional semantic models.
+2. **Research problem statement**: To keep up with the [worlds rising complexity](https://necsi.edu/complexity-rising-from-human-beings-to-human-civilization-a-complexity-profile) we'll need to improve deepen our human capacities for representation and interpretation by [augmenting our intellect](https://www.dougengelbart.org/pubs/augment-3906.html).

+3. **Proposed solution**: An ecosystem level partnership between Protocol Labs and Regen Ledger to bootstrap Semantic Impact Markets.
+We propose systematically structured conversation graphs as a means of classifying parametric groupings as friston blankets to enable semantically composable eco-credits or hypercerts.
+These model metatdata is represented as functional geometric groupings, they are epistemologically transparent; a necessity when considering governance.
+Interface design becomes a key area of research.

-3. **Proposed solution**: Drive protocol adoption through semantically composable eco-credits who's parametric groupings are determined through community conversation.
-To do this we propose looking at interface design and using functional information geometry to systematically construct Friston blankets for active inferencing.
+5. at interface design and using functional information geometry to systematically construct Friston blankets for active inferencing.
 These models are epistemologically transparent, so can be made accessible and democratised through the interface layer.
 They are also composable.

     By providing algorithmic insights into relevant materials for [venture management and discovery](https://github.com/Joshfairhead/Obsidian/blob/main/Immanent/Projects/LunarPunk_Labs/Economics.md) we can harness market demand as a whole to drive vertical adoption of the technology stack, while also simultaneously divesting capital upstream to regenerative projects through the propagation of knowledge graphs.
 We might call this design ‘adaptive capital’ for simplicity.

+. machine capacities for representation.
+We can do this through structured conversations subsequently feeding the capabilities of search and retrieval thereby increasing relevance.

 # Related work